santhosh3/Technical-Communication/Grit and Growth Mindset.md

 ## 1. Grit

 ### Paraphrase (summarize) the video in a few lines.
 Use your own words.
 - It is found in research that grit is the driving force for any individual toward learning, to learn anything you need the courage to be on that path which is not easy to pursue, and for that courage, you need to be dedicated toward a growth mindset.
 Irrespective of individual skill set, IQ, and other factors, if anyone wants to learn he just needs to be keen to learn and should have strong willpower.
+And this is all about parsonality development and having a growth mindSet.

 ### What are your key takeaways from the video to take action on?
-- As far as I think one should have strong willpower to pursue learning.
-As research has shown intellect is not the driving force toward learning it is your dedication to learning and only your efforts decide whether you will reach the finish line or you will quit.
+- In this video I came to know what is grit actually understanding the personality of a person what he/she is going to do what is the abilty of the person motivation regarding the persons growth and willing to have strong mindset.
 ## 2. Introduction to Growth Mindset
 ### Paraphrase (summarize) the video in a few lines in your own words.
 - It is very beautifully explained how one's mindset can change his entire life.
 If you have a growth mindset you can achieve your goals and grow with time.
 It is very much required to have a growth mindset to lead one's life toward success.
 It only takes your mindset to change to live a better life.
 Putting in an effort, accepting challenges, embracing failure, and working on feedback can help you grow exponentially.